Bob Filner: Tenure

 Filner, along with several senior United States officials, argued that the People's Mujahedin of Iran, also known as the MEK, should have its designation as a terrorist group removed.
 Filner considered the MEK, a major member of the National Council of Resistance of Iran, an ally against the current Iranian regime.
-Filner accepted free trips, most recently in June 2013 to Paris, and paid engagements to speak in favor of delisting them as a terrorist organization.
 The U.S. Department of State lifted the MEK's designation as a terrorist organization as of September 28, 2012.